osonus/oson/README.md

   * Allow 3 level control of name and value conversions: global, class-level, and field level
   * Allow these conversions to be either annotation-oriented, or Java oriented, or both
   * Allow well-formatted JSON output: any indentation, any depth, as far as object linkage goes, without redundancy
-  * Function of lambda expressions is added to the serialization and deserialization processes, allowing easy value transformation
+  * Functions of lambda expressions are added to the serialization and deserialization processes, allowing easy value transformation
+  * OsonAssert.assertEquals methods are implemented for JUnit testing, to compare Json string, JSONObject and Java objects
+  * OsonMerge is implemented to merge Json strings, JSONObject and Java objects, with flexible configuration options
+  * OsonPath is on the way, to implement XML XPath-similar features, and with queries easier to use
+  * OsonConvert is on the way, to create custom Java object and classes from Json input

 ###*Oson Documentation*
   * Oson [API](http://www.javadoc.io/doc/ca.oson.json/oson): Javadocs for the current Oson release